mlorraine4/restaurant-page/README.md

 # restaurant-page
-This is my submission for The Odin Project Restaurant Page project which is practice for creating a mult-page website using javascript alone.
+This is my submission for The Odin Project Restaurant Page project!
+The goal is to create a multi-page website using javascript alone.